Where can I watch F1 in the UK?

 During races you can follow live data including tyre usage, telemetry and live maps, bringing the race to life.

-F1 TV costs £2.29 per month or £19.99 per year.
+In the UK, F1 TV Access costs £2.29 per month or £19.99 per year.
+It does not include live race coverage, but it does offer features such as live timing, highlights, documentaries and archive content.
 You can stream it via Amazon’s Firestick and Fire TV range, Roku and Chromecast, as well as on iOS and Android.

 Where can I watch F1 highlights?